 We often say that the wines of Lorenza are a transparent canvas.
 They reveal our focus on well-farmed vines planted in sandy soil, pristine fruit, and the energy that comes from lower yields and gentle handling.
-We are fortunate to work with growers who are faithfully stewarding old and ancient vines, or championing new varieties under the guidelines of Lodi Rules of Sustainability and CCOF.
+We are fortunate to work with growers who are faithfully stewarding old and ancient vines, or championing rare varieties under the guidelines of Lodi Rules of Sustainability and CCOF.

 The Terra Alta Vineyard is in the rolling hillsides of the Clements Hills AVA just east of Lodi.
 80 acres of rolling hills were planted between 1996 and 1998 to approximately ten different varieties in the Redding Gravelly Clay Loam soil.
 The Picpoul Blanc is sourced from a small section of this vineyard which is farmed per CCOF and Lodi Rules of Sustainability.